Introduction to Reception

 - To set aspirational targets for our children to achieve by the end of Reception, building on their nursery experience and promoting a smooth transition into Year 1.

-Tips for home learning
+Tips for supporting learning at home

 - Reading skills: don’t forget to enjoy stories together and talk about the stories you have read!